8075

 What is MIB?

-One of the fundamental inner workings of the SNMP protocol is the MIB.
+One of the fundamental inner workings of the protocol is the MIB.
 The structure of the Management Information Base (MIB) is a formatted text file that lists all of the data objects used by a particular piece of equipment.
-When you buy a monitor device that uses SNMP (for example, a managed switch), you'll tell it to send messages to your central manager.
+When you buy a monitoring device that uses SNMP (for example, a managed switch), you'll tell it to send messages to your central manager.
 But there are tens of thousands of different SNMP products, and your manager doesn't natively understand each one.

 That's where the MIB comes in.
 The manufacturer of your device will supply you with a MIB file (usually a download from their website) that you'll load ("compile") into your manager.
 Compiling converts the MIB from its raw ASCII format into a binary format the manager can use.
 If you've ever installed a device driver on a PC, you understand this concept.